mostroverkhov/firebase-data-rsocket/readme.md

 * Native APIs are callback based, with threading controlled by firebase, this makes composing results of different queries hard

 #### Supported transports
-Tcp and udp at the moment.
-Server relies on `reactivesocket-java`, which also provides websockets transport out of the box.
-This one is not implemented yet, but can be added trivially by providing `ClientTransport` and `ServerTransport` implementations
+TCP, UDP, Websockets. `ClientTransport` and `ServerTransport` implementations for each transport are available on `transport-` submodules

 #### Usage
 ###### Setup